LanceryH/satvision/README.md

 > - Click on the "+" to add the satellite to the scenario (section on the right)
 > <br>
 > - Next go to the "View" menu bar on the top and click on "Validate" then on "Refresh"
+> <br>
+> ⚠️ if "Live time" is checked, 🟢 is the live position and 🔵 the position after 1 orbit.
 > </details>

 > [!TIP]